rizvanhaider/foundation/foundation/www/docs/user/manual/en/healthcare/index.md

 ### Contributors of ERPNext Healthcare module

-The healthcare domain of ERPNext is a first domain to be competely contributed by a ERPNext community member, Earthians.
+The healthcare domain of ERPNext is a first domain to be completely contributed by a ERPNext community member, Earthians.
 Listen to Anoop, founder of Earthian on what motivated him to venture into Healthcare domain and how it benefit all the stack-holders of the community.

 <div>
     <div class='embed-container'>